Frobenius Degenerations of Preprojective Algebras

 \begin{proof} If $\lambda$ vanishes on a unit $u \in A^{\times}$ then define $\lambda' := \lambda \circ L_{u}$ where $L_{u}$ is left multiplication by $u \in A$, so $\lambda'(1) = \lambda(u) =0$ as desired. \\ \\ Suppose $\lambda$ is non-zero on every unit.
 Notice that each element $x \in A$ with $x^{n}=0$ gives rise to a unit $1+x \in A^{\times}$ as Then $\lambda(1 \cdot \lambda(x) - \lambda(1) \cdot x ) = 0$ implies $1 \cdot \lambda(x) - \lambda(1) \cdot x$ is not a unit and hence $\lambda(x) =0$.
 We conclude that $\lambda$ vanishes on all nilpotent elements and hence $\lambda$ vanishes on the Jacobson radical, $J(A)$.
 Non-degeneracy of $\lambda$ implies $J(A) =0$.
 The vanishing of the Jacobson radical and the fact that $A$ is Artinian together imply that $A$ is semisimple.
 By the Artin-Wedderburn Theorem, $A \cong \prod_{i=1}^{m} \Mat_{n_{i}}(D_{i})$ is a product of matrix algebras over division algebras over $k$.

 Therefore, $A$ has a subalgebra $k^{\sum_{i=1}^{m} n_{i}}$ of diagonal matrices with coefficients in $k$.
 Splitting the inclusion of this subalgebra and summing the components gives a Frobenius form

 which by construction agrees with the usual trace for matrices in $\prod_{i} \Mat_{n_{i}}(k)$.
 In particular, $\lambda'$ vanishes on the units given by products of diagonal matrices with non-zero entries summing to zero.
 Such entries can be found since $k \neq \bF_{2}$.
-As any two Frobenius forms differ by multiplication by a unit, see Remark \ref{rem:well-defined}, we have $\lambda' = \lambda \circ L_{u}$ for some $u \in A^{\times}$.
-In particular, $\lambda$ vanishes on a unit if and only if $\lambda'$ does.
-So we conclude that $m=1$ and $n_{1} = 1$.